Registered Service Mark Symbol: Everything You Need to Know

 Note that the ® symbol can only be used with a registered trademark or service mark.
 Using the ® mark for an unregistered product or service is considered fraud.

 If you need help with registered service mark symbols, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.